Vivian Crawford: Early cricket and Surrey

-Crawford played regularly for Surrey in only three seasons, from 1900 to 1902, while the side was captained by Jephson.
+Crawford played regularly for Surrey in only three seasons, from 1900 to 1902, while the team was captained by Jephson.
 Batting largely in the lower middle order, he was renowned for fast scoring, but Jephson wrote that "he was essentially a scientific hitter not a slogger".
 He added: "He was strictly orthodox in all his methods of attack or defence, and the straightness of his bat was a thing to marvel at...
 He will go down to posterity as one of the greatest straight drivers the game has known."

 He scored more than 1,000 runs in each of the three seasons he was a regular at Surrey, with a best aggregate of 1511 runs at an average of 32.14 in 1901, when he captained the team in two games.
 His highest innings for Surrey was also in 1901: he scored 159 against Worcestershire at The Oval.
 Jephson's reminiscence in the 1923 Wisden recalled another innings in that season, in which Crawford hit flagstaffs on the two towers of the football pavilion at the Park Avenue ground, Bradford with straight drives for six.
 The match against Yorkshire was the first one in which Crawford captained Surrey.

 After the 1901 English cricket season, Crawford joined other amateurs on a tour to North America captained by Bernard Bosanquet; two of the matches against the Philadelphian cricket team were designated as first-class games.

 In 1902, Crawford had his nearest brush with Test selection: he was picked for "An England XI" to play the Australian touring team in a game at Eastbourne, but he did not then win further selection for the Tests that summer.
 Towards the end of the season, Jephson was injured and Crawford captained Surrey in eight matches; his final match for the team was against Leicestershire where the opposition included his brother Reginald.